 By nature, transactional romantic relationships create a safety net for you.
 Once you remove the elements of insecurity from your relationship, the increased sense of security can help you be more authentic and real.
 Be it a transactional or non-transactional relationship, it can succeed only when you learn to be more giving and authentic.

 Revisit the foundations of your relationship, stop treating it like a mere bread-and-butter issue and rediscover common goals and interests.
 You can make a transactional romantic relationship work if your bond isn’t solely governed by the terms of the agreement that brought you together as a couple.

 Related Reading: Are You A Toxic Couple?
 Take This Test To Find Out

 3. Stop keeping count of who does what

-Learn to give in to your partner without them taking advantage of your benevolence.
+Learn to give in a little without letting your partner take advantage of your benevolence.
 Don’t let transactional relationship psychology get in the way of finding true love and connection with your partner.
 Of course, you have every right to protect your interests.
 But learn to look at the bigger picture when it comes to protecting yourself, and don’t let the petty issues get between you two.

 5. Be careful of financial matters

 In both, transactional and non-transactional relationships, money can cause problems.
 Handle money matters carefully and prioritize financial planning right from the beginning.
 In transactional relationships, mutual finances are usually discussed beforehand yet they have the potential to cause rifts.